 On Tuesdays and Wednesdays, students will repeat the practice of saying and spelling their key words aloud as they did on Monday.
 Then Tuesday’s work continues with students tracing their spelling words with a yellow marker or highlighter.
 They will also work on their Words to Know with flashcard quizzing and games.

 Friday presents a three-step dictation lesson.
 You will find the weekly dictation material in the appendix, and lines are provided in the book for students to write what you dictate.
 First, they will write five dictated phonetic sounds such as /d/ and /pl/.
-Next, they will write five words that include those phonetic sounds, and then they will take by dictation a complete sentence that includes only words they have been taught.
+Next, they will write five words that include those phonetic sounds, and lastly, they will take by dictation a complete sentence that includes only words they have been taught.

 Five full weeks during the course plus the last two weeks of the course are used for assessment, review, and reteaching.
 Words to be used for these assessment weeks are in the appendix, and you can add your own.